spirit-island-builder/spirit-island-builder/docs/instructions.md

 ### Presence Tracks

 The two presence tracks (energy & plays) are filled out here.
-To accomplish middle nodes (such as Serpent or Finder), wrap the energy node in 'middle()'.
+To accomplish middle nodes (such as Serpent or Finder), wrap the **energy** node in 'middle()'.

 - Node boxes: Each text box represents the effect of one node.
 See 'Supported Presence Track Options'.
 In most cases, icon brackets {} are NOT needed in Presence Track nodes (custom is the exception).
+  - Node boxes automatically update when you click/tab/enter away from the node.
 - + Button: Adds a node between the two nodes.
 - x Button: Removes the node.
 - Note: This will appear at the top of the Presence track box, as seen on Finder.
 Use [{icon shortcuts}](#general-icons) here.